 In 2015, Microsoft CEO Satya Nadella commented that “things you wear on your wrists, in your ear, and on your eyes” are the next big things in technology.
 His comments may have jump-started a wave of new hearable technology.
 According to Techcrunch, hearable companies have gained nearly $52 million in venture capital and crowdfunding.

 Cutting Edge Hearing Aids

 One might consider hearing aids the original hearables.
 But what other new and innovative technologies can we look forward to?
-Audicus itself is changing the way hearing aids are designed and worn—we have created a the Uno hearing aid, which is the only CIC hearing aid to have a built in ventilation system to produce a more natural sound for the use. ad
+Audicus itself is changing the way hearing aids are designed and worn—we have created the Invisible hearing aid, which is the only CIC hearing aid to have a built-in ventilation system to produce a more natural sound for the user.

 Hearable tech goes beyond just hearing aids, however.
 Doppler Labs are one of the leading companies for hearables, and they’ve created several fascinating products.
 The Here earbuds are pint-size, individual speakers for your everyday life.
 These are more than just headphones—you can use them to adjust the volume in any situation you’re in!
 If you’re at a concert and the music is too loud, you can turn it down.
 Or, if you’re out with friends and have trouble hearing what they’re saying, just turn up the volume.
 The Here system even has a setting that silences the annoying sound of crying babies around you.
 These earbuds are mainly for music lovers, as they allow you not only to control the volume of your environment but also to mix sound levels to your liking.